-Today marks the 20th anniversary of the High Court’s judgment in the landmark case of Kable v Director of Public Prosecutions (NSW) HCA 24.
-The case marked an important extension of a particularly Australian concept of the independence of the judiciary from the federal level to the state level.
+The High Court’s judgment in the landmark case of Kable v Director of Public Prosecutions (NSW) HCA 24 marked an important extension of a particularly Australian concept of the independence of the judiciary from the federal level to the state level.

 The case concerned Gregory Kable, a New South Wales man who plead guilty to manslaughter in August 1990, following the death of his wife.
 He was imprisoned for five years.
 During that time, he wrote a number of threatening letters to members of his wife’s family, who were in custody of their two young children.
 He was charged with various relevant offences, but at the date of his release from jail, those charges had not yet been heard.
 The NSW Parliament took the not-very-extraordinary step of passing a law – the Community Protection Act 1994 (NSW) – that set up a system of preventative detention.
 However, the law was, extraordinarily, framed in a peculiar way.
 Section 3(3) of the Act read:

 (3) This Act authorises the making of a detention order against Gregory Wayne Kable and does not authorise the making of a detention order against any other person.